 In addition to the Director General, Kela has two Directors.
 By law, it can have a maximum of five Directors.
 The President appoints the Director General and the Directors on the basis of a proposal presented by the Trustees.

-Kela’s organization was renewed in 2016.
-Kela has six business units.
-The Benefit Services business unit is responsible for determining benefit claims and is also involved in legislative planning and reform efforts relating to benefits.
+The Nationwide Customer Service business unit is not only responsible for determining benefit claims but also involved in legislative planning and reform efforts in the area of benefit provision.
 Kela’s local operations are divided into five insurance districts.

 Sosiaaliturvan muutoksenhakulautakunta (appeal board of social security) handles appeals relating to Kela’s decisions.